 This directional language can make the experience difficult for people using screen readers.
 Instead, make your link and button text descriptive.
 It doesn’t need to be long, but it should refer to the action.

 For example, you can put Next Page on your buttons for clients filling out your files.
-When you use text links, always reference the linked page, rather than writing Click Here.
+When you use text links, always reference the linked page, e.g., rather than writing Click Here, write Go to purchase page.

 Another best practice for accessibility is being consistent.
-This helps avoid confusion and it can also make your job easier.
+This helps avoid confusing situations for your clients and it can also make your job easier.

-If you send a file that uses the language Next Page on one button and Next Step on another, it can be confusing for people with screen readers and everyone else.
-As people, we tend to look for patterns and inconsistencies can throw us off.
+If you send a file that uses the language Next Page on one button and Next Step on another, it can be confusing for people with screen readers (and everyone else).
+As people, we tend to look for patterns and inconsistencies, and finding them can throw us off.

-Different file layouts, headers, and element designs can be confusing.
-While differing styles can make your brand look less professional and put together.
+Using a variety of file layouts, headers, and element designs can be confusing.
+Additionally, differing styles can make your brand look less professional and put together.
 To make it easier on your clients, choose the same wording for your CTA buttons and use file templates that you can simply and easily personalize for each client, without affecting the consistency.

 For clients who use screen readers, using alt text is important to give them an equal understanding of a file or page.
 If an image has embedded text, for instance, the alt text should include the message.